andyvans/GrpcCodeFirstDataAnnotations/README.md

     public TimeSpan SessionDuration { get; set; }

     [DataMember(Order = 5)]
-    // This property will be validated as well if `ValidateRequiredNullableProperties` is enabled, even without DataAnnotations attributes public required string Job { get; set; }
+    // Experimental - This property will be validated as well if `ValidateRequiredNullableProperties` is enabled, even without DataAnnotations attributes public required string Job { get; set; }
 }
 ```